Parchive/par3cmdline/windows/README.txt

+[ About "repair" command ]

+ Even when there are not enough blocks to repair all files, it may try to repair as possible as it can.
+When it could not reapir any files at all, this command returns RET_REPAIR_NOT_POSSIBLE(2).
+When it reapired some files, this command returns RET_REPAIR_FAILED(2).

 [ About specifying "PAR3 file" and "files" ]

  If you wish to create PAR3 files for a single source file,